jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/e887ba5c-eeeb-4695-a689-05161982cec2/statements/4c84e3d1-b28a-4d18-b80e-2ec391a8648b/s.md

 \
 _This object does not have a property named nameOfTheProperty_ (change _nameOfTheProperty__ to the name of the missing property).
 \
 If the object has a property just print its value.
+You can test your code using inputs.